 One-Way ANOVA

-Table 3 reflects the table of ANOVA in which its F-statistic and significance value is evaluated.
+Table 3 reflects the table of ANOVA in which its F-statistic and significance values are evaluated.
 The null hypothesis of the case is that the mean value of the hospital's efficiency is the same for all groups.
 Concerning the significance value, it is computed as 0.782 and is above the threshold value of 0.05.
 This means that the null hypothesis is accepted in that the mean value for the hospital's efficiency is the same for all the groups.

 Robustness of Equality of Means

 Figure 1 represents the mean plots of the efficiency of the six Kuwaiti government hospitals.
-It is identified that the H1 has the highest mean value compared with the other hospital.
-This also implies that the H1 has the highest efficiency level in error reporting compared to the other hospital.
+It is identified that the H1 has the highest mean value compared with the other hospitals.
+This also implies that the H1 has the highest efficiency level in error reporting compared to the other hospitals.
 On the contrary, H6 has the lowest mean point of efficiency of hospitals, indicating having the least efficiency.

 This section measures efficiency based on the developed scale where 1 equals bad efficiency, and 10 indicates perfect efficiency.
 The purpose is to demonstrate the aspects of efficiency employed in the hospital based on the scale.

 Table 5 represents the descriptive analysis of hospital efficiency based on a scale ranking where 1 is the worst and 10 is the best.
-Concerning the analysis, the efficiency of the Kuwaiti hospitals is found to be highest on the 8th scale based on the mean value, which is 1768.5, and the standard deviation is computed as 765.90 on the 8th scale means that it can increase or decrease by 765.90 units.
+Concerning the analysis, the efficiency of the Kuwaiti hospitals is found to be highest on the 8th scale based on the mean value, which is 1768.5, and the standard deviation is computed as 765.90 on the 8th scale, which means that it can increase or decrease by 765.90 units.
 The weakest efficiency of the hospitals is found to be on the 3rd scale, which had an efficiency of 994.
 In contrast, the standard deviation is computed as 603.64, illustrating the efficiency dispersion.

 Table 6: Levene's Test for Hospital Efficiency

 Table 6 reflects the measurement of the assumption of homogeneity of variance through Levene's Test concerning the efficiency ranking.
-The null hypothesis established for the model is that the variance among the scale rating about the hospital's efficiency is equal.
+The null hypothesis established for the model is that the variance among the scale ratings about the hospital's efficiency is equal.
 The significance value is computed as 0.724, above the threshold value of 0.05.
 Therefore, the null hypothesis is accepted where the scale rating of the hospital's efficiency is equal.

 One-Way ANOVA